 - Confirm the team members as soon as possible and confirm that teammates are ready to commit the time and resources required to prepare for and attend the event.

-- Work out a training schedule with teammates and set targets for the team according to the team’s training progress.
+- Work out a training schedule with teammates and set training targets for the team according to the team’s training progress.

 – 23/F, North Point Government Offices, 333 Java Road, North Point, Hong Kong (Tel.
 2231 3187)